A term like “brand activation” is almost guaranteed to inspire skepticism among modern marketers.

 A brand activation will jolt your brand to life, garner attention from new audiences, and redefine how your existing audience perceives you.
 And with the right approach, brand activations can be remarkably effective — 98% of people feel more inclined to purchase a brand’s products after attending an activation (source).

-Let’s look at some of the most effective brand activation strategies you can try today.
+Let’s look at some of the most effective marketing and brand activation strategies you can try today.

 1. Experiential marketing